Actindo-AG/Documentation/PIM/UserInterface/04_DataTypeList.md

 ![Country](/Assets/Screenshots/PIM/DataTypes/Country.png "[Country]")

 The data type *Country* is used to indicate a country.
 A drop-down list with all countries in the system is displayed in the product view.
-In the PIM basic product set, the following attributes have the data type *Country*:
+In the *PIM Basic Set*, the following attributes have the data type *Country*:
 - Country of origin

 ### Configuration